 The Chase Freedom® is one of a handful of rewards cards straddling fixed-value and transferable rewards.
-As a standalone card, the Chase Freedom® is a fixed-value rewards card featuring 5% cash back on quarterly revolving bonus categories, and 1% on all other purchases.
+As a standalone card, the Chase Freedom® is a cashback rewards card featuring 5% cashback on quarterly revolving bonus categories and 1% on all other purchases.

-When combined with points from one of the Ultimate Rewards cards that charge an annual fee, you can redeem those points for a higher fixed-rate via the Chase Travel Portal, or transfer them to hotel and airline partners to achieve much higher returns.
+When combined with points from one of the Ultimate Rewards cards that charge an annual fee, you can redeem those points for a higher fixed rate via the Chase Travel Portal, or transfer them to Ultimate Rewards hotel and airline partners to achieve much higher returns.

 Earning Potential and Category Bonuses

-The Freedom Card earns 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter, awarded as Cash Back Rewards Points.
+The Freedom Card earns 5% cashback on up to $1,500 in combined purchases in bonus categories each quarter, awarded as Cash Back Rewards Points.
 Bonus categories change every three months, and you need to activate the new categories each quarter for purchases to qualify.
-If you max out the $1,500 cap each quarter, you'll bag 30,000 points (7,500 * 4) each year from the card.
+If you max out the $1,500 spending cap each quarter, you'll score 30,000 points (7,500 x 4) each year.

 All purchases outside of bonus categories and purchases that exceed the $1,500 quarterly cap earn a flat rate of 1%.
-If you can't capitalize on the bonus categories, you'll achieve a better return on spend from the Chase Freedom Unlimited®, which doesn’t provide the 5% bonus categories, but offers a higher 1.5% cash back return on all purchases.
+If you can't capitalize on the bonus categories, you'll achieve a better return on spending from the Chase Freedom Unlimited®, which earns 5% on travel purchased through Chase, 3% on dining at restaurants and drugstores, and 1.5% on all other purchases.

-If you also hold an Ultimate Rewards earning card allowing transfers to travel partners, you can combine points from the Freedom Card and redeem them for higher fixed-values via the Chase Travel Portal, or shoot for even greater redemption value by transferring your combined points to airline and hotel partners.
+If you also hold an Ultimate Rewards earning card allowing transfers to travel partners, you can combine points from the Freedom Card and redeem them for higher fixed-values via the Chase Travel Portal.
+Or, you can shoot for even greater redemption value by transferring your combined points to airline and hotel partners.

 The Ultimate Rewards family of cards:

-- Ability to combine points with other cards in the Ultimate Rewards stable and redeem for higher value – See our post on building the ultimate travel rewards combo for more details
+- Ability to combine points with other cards in the Ultimate Rewards stable and redeem for a higher value.
+See our post on building the ultimate travel rewards combo for more details

 - Earn a $150 Bonus after spending $500 on purchases in your first 3 months from account opening.